 Graduation is the most dangerous time for these students.
 In their community, at the school, they are in “safe” territory.
 The zone is gang-controlled, but the real danger comes when they leave their zone and have to cross other gang-held territory.
 Even at work, they can be identified as from a certain location and be at risk by rival gangs.
 Students have been beaten up, disappeared, extorted, and even murdered.

-Everyone in the neighborhood knows who belongs to the gain and who does not.
+Everyone in the neighborhood knows who belongs to the gang and who does not.
 It is an uneasy and unreliable peace.
-There are still issues in this area of threats and forced involvement (often girls who are claimed by the gang).
+There are still issues in this area of threats and forced involvement (often girls are claimed by the gang).
 The school itself is only four minutes from the notorious La Campanera — one of the deadliest areas, in a country that has the highest murder rate in the world, as two rival gangs fight for territory.
 Because of the stress, a local university brings psychology students in to help the students process their anxiety and fear.
 We saw them working together when we visited.

 These students are all at risk.
 Some are already gang members.
 Even those who graduate from high school and go on to university or a job at graduation still have limited opportunities in this country.
 Someone in our group observed that the teenagers at the school looked like teenagers in the U.S.